Exonerated on July 18, 1978

 In 1974, Ella Mae Ellison was convicted of one count of first-degree murder and four counts of armed robbery for driving the getaway car after a pawnshop robbery in Roxbury, Massachusetts.
-As the robbery was taking place, a police officer was murdered.
-She received concurrent life sentences.
+As the robbery was taking place, a police officer was shot and killed.
+Ellison received concurrent life sentences.
 No physical evidence linked Ellison to the crime, however, two confessed perpetrators testified that she was their driver as part of a plea bargain.

 Though Ellison knew the perpetrators, she did not match the description given by them to the police upon their arrest.
 The driver was described as a “light skinned 18-year old”, which did not match Ellison, who had darker skin and was 27 at the time of the crime.
 The statements given by the two perpetrators were the major contributor to Ellison’s conviction.